thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 msg: {"station": "Station X"}, metadata: {"ts": "1616510425200"}
 ```

-The outbound message will be routed via **Success** chain and will include the following attribute in the message metadata:
+The outgoing message will be routed via **Success** chain and will include the following attribute in the message metadata:

 ```bash
 msg: {"station": "Station X"}, metadata: {"ts": "1616510425200", "speedThreshold": 60}